 If you own a Nintendo Switch, you’re probably far too enthralled in Zelda: Breath of the Wild to think of it as anything but perfect.
 But as a mobile gaming platform, like anything mobile these days, battery life is always a worry.

 Sure the Nintendo Switch offers a respectable three hours of real-world gaming for playing something like Zelda on the device’s 4,310mAh battery.
 Okay, if we’re honest that’s a bit of a tease.
 It’s enough to last most commutes, at least one way.
-But really we’d like the option to keep going for longer, especially for big car journeys, flights or even just for playing out in the garden.
+But what about long car journeys, international flights or even just playing out in the garden all afternoon?

 What kind of battery pack or mobile charger do I need to power the Nintendo Switch on the move?